-Learn how to see the solar disk worry-free, whether it's during an eclipse or on an ordinary sunny day.
+Learn how to look at the Sun safely, whether it's during a solar eclipse or on an ordinary sunny day.

-For special events such as solar eclipses, I always choose my words very carefully when advising people on how to safely view the Sun.
+For special events such as solar eclipses, I always choose my words very carefully when advising people on how to safely look at the Sun.
 I want people to enjoy the beauty, but on the other hand, there’s a natural tendency to be overly cautious.
-After all, I don’t want anyone to suffer eye damage.The problem with observing the Sun is obvious: it’s so bright that prolonged, direct exposure can cause permanent damage to the retina, leading to loss of vision or blindness.
-To observe the Sun safely, you need to filter out more than 99% of the Sun’s light before it reaches your eyes.
+After all, I don’t want anyone to suffer eye damage.The problem with looking at the Sun is obvious: it’s so bright that prolonged, direct exposure can cause permanent damage to the retina, leading to loss of vision or blindness.
+To view the Sun safely, you need to filter out more than 99% of the Sun’s light before it reaches your eyes.

-Given these caveats, here’s some practical advice on how to safely observe sunspots and solar eclipses alike.
+Given these caveats, here’s some practical advice on how to safely view sunspots and solar eclipses alike.
 This article covers a wide range of options:

 Alternatively, you can go to a welding-supply store and buy a piece of #14 arcwelder’s glass, which reduces sunlight enough for safe direct naked-eye viewing.
-And it’s important to remember that the annular and partial phases of the May 20th eclipse will be easily visible to the naked eye.
-In fact, even Venus’s disk will be large enough to see without optical aid during the transit, although I would certainly recommend binoculars or telescopes for the most interesting periods at the beginning (ingress) and end (egress).
+And it’s important to remember that the annular and partial phases of an eclipse will be easily visible to the naked eye.

 But no matter what, do not use “filters” such as smoked glass, stacked sunglasses, polarized filters, camera filters, candy wrappers, or compact discs.
 They might reduce the Sun’s glare, but enough harmful radiation can sneak through to damage your eyes.
 Only use materials specifically manufactured for safe solar viewing, or #14 arcwelders glass.